+Hazard Control measures

-Hazard Control measure Failure to develop effective incident commanders Command skills: • Leadership • Situational awareness • Command decision-making • Operational discretion • Incident commander communication • Personal resilience
+Failure to develop effective incident commanders Command skills Leadership

+Situational awareness

+Command decision making

+Operational discretion

+Incident commander communication

+Personal resilience

-An incident commander must possess the technical knowledge and command skills to underpin their judgements, decisions and behaviours.
+An incident commander should possess the technical knowledge and command skills to underpin their judgements, decisions and behaviours.
 This section draws on research and incident ground observations that have helped identify the command skills necessary for incident commanders.
 Further information can be found in The Foundation for Incident Command.